CompactFlash: Description

 There are two main subdivisions of CF cards, 3.3 mm-thick type I and 5 mm-thick type II (CF2).
 The type II slot is used by miniature hard drives and some other devices, such as the Hasselblad CFV Digital Back for the Hasselblad series of medium format cameras.
 There are four main card speeds: original CF, CF High Speed (using CF+/CF2.0), faster CF 3.0 standard and the faster CF 4.0 standard adopted as of 2007.

 CompactFlash was originally built around Intel's NOR-based flash memory, but has switched to NAND technology.
 CF is among the oldest and most successful formats, and has held a niche in the professional camera market especially well.
 It has benefited from both a better cost to memory-size ratio and, for much of the format's life, generally greater available capacity than other formats.

 CF cards can be used directly in a PC Card slot with a plug adapter, used as an ATA (IDE) or PCMCIA storage device with a passive adapter or with a reader, or attached to other types of ports such as USB or FireWire.
 As some newer card types are smaller, they can be used directly in a CF card slot with an adapter.
 Formats that can be used this way include SD/MMC, Memory Stick Duo, xD-Picture Card in a Type I slot and SmartMedia in a Type II slot, as of 2005.
 Some multi-card readers use CF for I/O as well.

 The first CompactFlash cards had capacities of 2 to 10 megabytes.
+This increased to 64 MB in 1996, 128 MB in 1998, 256 MB in 1999, 512 MB in 2001, and 1 GB in 2002.